Rajin-Saleh/MachineLearning-99DaysWithCPC/README.md

-    [60-hour ML Course] - Foundation in Math, Stats, and Basic Models [20-hour ML Models Video] - Focused on practical model implementation [Harvard CS50 AI Course] - A deeper dive into AI concepts [Deep Learning for Computer Vision] - Specialized in neural networks for vision tasks [Generative AI Course] - Advanced generative models and AI applications
+    [60-hour ML Course] - Foundation in Math, Stats, and Basic Models [20-hour ML Models Video] - Focused on practical model implementation [Harvard CS50 AI Course] - A deeper dive into AI concepts [Generative AI Course] - Advanced generative models and AI applications

 I will also use: